 - An immediate onsite investigation by a CIRRT for all child deaths reported to the department if the child or another child in his or her family was the subject of a verified report of abuse or neglect during the previous 12 months. - The investigation shall be initiated as soon as possible, but no later than two business days after the case is reported to the department. - Each investigation shall be conducted by a multiagency team of at least five professionals with expertise in child protection, child welfare, and organizational management.
 The majority of the team must reside in judicial circuits outside the location of the incident.
 The Secretary is required to assign a team leader for each group assigned to an investigation. - A preliminary report on each case shall be provided to the Secretary no later than 30 days after the CIRRT investigation begins. - The Secretary may direct an immediate investigation for other cases involving serious injury to a child and those involving a child fatality that occurred during an active investigation. - The Secretary, in conjunction with the Florida Institute for Child Welfare, is required to develop guidelines for investigations and provide training to team members. - The Secretary shall appoint an advisory committee made up of experts in child protection and child welfare. - Legislative changes, effective July 1, 2015, require the Committee to meet and submit reports quarterly to the Secretary.
-The Secretary will submit the quarterly reports to the Governor, the Speaker of the House, and the President of the Senate. - Beginning in the 1998-1999 fiscal years and under section 39.3065, Florida Statutes, the department transferred all responsibility for child protective investigations to the sheriffs' offices in Manatee, Pasco, Pinellas, Hillsborough, Broward, and Seminole counties\.
-The department is responsible for child protective investigations in the remaining 61 counties\. - As intended in section 409.986, Florida Statutes, the department provides child welfare services to children through contracts with community-based care lead agencies for each of the 20 judicial circuits in the state.
+The Secretary will submit the quarterly reports to the Governor, the Speaker of the House, and the President of the Senate. - Beginning in the 1998-1999 fiscal years and under section 39.3065, Florida Statutes, the department transferred all responsibility for child protective investigations to the sheriffs' offices in Broward, Hillsborough, Manatee, Pasco, Pinellas, Seminole, and Walton Counties^{}.
+The department is responsible for child protective investigations in the remaining 60 counties. - As intended in section 409.986, Florida Statutes, the department provides child welfare services to children through contracts with community-based care lead agencies for each of the 20 judicial circuits in the state.

-\The sheriff's office in Walton county assumed responsibility for child protective investigations effective July 1, 2018.
-With this change, child protective investigations are conducted by the department in the remaining 60 counties.
+^{} The sheriff's office in Walton county assumed responsibility for child protective investigations effective July 1, 2018.